 You are not looking at anything, and not seeing anything, but just gazing softly.
-The eyes are also kept immovable and half-closed, to minimize the need for blinking.
+The eyes are also kept immovable and the eyelids half-closed, to minimize the need for blinking.
 Then, you bring the attention to the breath, or to the body “just sitting”.

 Gazing in Other Traditions